CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

     >**Note**: The URI for the emulator is typically ***localhost:[port]*** using SSL with the default port set to **8081**.

     >**Note**: *C2y6yDjf5/R+ob0N8A7Cgv30VRDJIWEHLM+4QDU5DE2nQ9nDuVTqobD4b8mGGyPMbIZnqyMsEcaGQy67XIw/Jw==* is the default key for all installations of the emulator.
 This key can be changed using command line options.

-1. Asynchronously invoke the [CreateDatabaseIfNotExistsAsync][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclient.createdatabaseifnotexistsasync] method of the **client** variable passing in the name of the new database (**cosmicworks**) you would like to create within the emulator and storing the result in a variable of type [Database][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.database]:
+1. Asynchronously invoke the [CreateDatabaseIfNotExistsAsync][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclient.createdatabaseifnotexistsasync] method of the **client** variable, passing in the name of the new database (**cosmicworks**) you would like to create within the emulator and storing the result in a variable of type [Database][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.database]:

     ```
     Database database = await client.CreateDatabaseIfNotExistsAsync("cosmicworks");